 \section{Abstract}

 Large Language Models (LLMs) have achieved significant success across various NLP tasks.
 However, their massive computational costs limit their widespread use, particularly in real-time applications.
 Structured pruning offers an effective solution by compressing models and directly providing end-to-end speed improvements, regardless of the hardware environment.
 Meanwhile, different components of the model exhibit varying sensitivities towards pruning, calling for \emph{non-uniform} model compression.
 However, a pruning method should not only identify a capable substructure, but also account for post-compression training.
 To this end, we propose \sysname, a method for \emph{training-aware} structured pruning. \sysname builds upon an evolutionary search process, generating multiple offspring models in each generation through mutation, and selecting the fittest for survival.
 To assess the effect of post-training, we incorporate a lightweight, multistep training process within the offspring population, progressively increasing the number of tokens and eliminating poorly performing models in each selection stage.
 We validate our method through extensive experiments on Llama-2-7B, Llama-3.1-8B and Qwen-2.5-14B-Instruct, achieving state-of-the-art performance for structured pruning.
-For instance, \sysname surpasses ShearedLlama while requiring $5\times$ less training data during post-compression training.
-Code and all weights are released at: \href{https://github.com/IST-DASLab/DarwinLM}{https://github.com/IST-DASLab/DarwinLM}.
+For instance, \sysname{} surpasses ShearedLlama while requiring $5\times$ less training data during post-compression training.
+We also extend our method to MoE models like Qwen3-30B-A3B.
+To the best of our knowledge, this is the first work to explore non-uniform structured pruning in MoE architectures.
+Our approach, \sysname, outperforms uniform pruning baselines and demonstrates the effectiveness of structured sparsity even in complex expert-based models.
+Code and weights are available at: \href{https://github.com/IST-DASLab/DarwinLM}{https://github.com/IST-DASLab/DarwinLM}.